REST API Standards

 OpenAPI Linting with Spectral

-• Specific Versioned Ruleset: [https://raw.githubusercontent.com/SPSCommerce/sps-api-standards/v1.0.0/sps-api-standards.spectral.yml] (modify v1.0.0 to represent an associate versioned tag or GitHub Release value).
+to represent an associate versioned tag or GitHub Release value). - Latest Ruleset: [https://raw.githubusercontent.com/SPSCommerce/sps-api-standards/main/sps-api-standards.spectral.yml]

 npm install -g @stoplight/spectral-cli